A Guide to Lourmarin: The Prettiest Village in Provence

 Le Moulin Lourmarin

-Sister property to Le Galinier, Le Moulin Lourmarin sits within the village of Lourmarin and has been recently renovated with bright Provencal interiors.
+Sister property to Le Galinier, Le Moulin Lourmarin is located in the village of Lourmarin (facing the chateau) and has been recently renovated with bright Provencal interiors.
 It is a traditional hotel (with no grounds) but a stunning, more affordable option within the village.

 la petite maison